hyperledger/besu-docs/docs/Tutorials/Kubernetes/Deploy-Charts.md

     --set controller.service.externalTrafficPolicy=Local
 ```

-We then have some pre-defined
+We have some pre-defined
 [rules](https://github.com/ConsenSys/quorum-kubernetes/blob/master/ingress/ingress-rules-besu.yml) that you can use to
-test functionality and then alter to suit your requirements (for example connect to multiple nodes via different paths)
+test functionality and alter to suit your requirements (for example connect to multiple nodes via different paths).

 Edit the [rules](https://github.com/ConsenSys/quorum-kubernetes/blob/master/ingress/ingress-rules-besu.yml) file so the
 service names match your release name.
-In the example we deployed a transaction node with the release name `member-1` so
+In the example, we deployed a transaction node with the release name `member-1` so
 the corresponding service is called `besu-node-member-1` for the `rpc` and `ws` path prefixes.
 Once you have settings
 that match your deployments, deploy the rules like so: